Features

 }

-4. Creating Events using Drag and Drop in Angular and Spring
+4. Create Events using Drag and Drop in the Scheduler Component and Save Them to the Database

 We will handle the onTimeRangeSelected event of the Scheduler to create a new event.
 But first, we need to create the JSON endpoint in the backend.